mainnet-pat/json5-bigint/README.md

 #### Syntax
     JSON5.parse(text[, reviver])
+    JSON5.parse(text[, options])

 #### Parameters
 - `text`: The string to parse as JSON5.
 - `reviver`: If a function, this prescribes how the value originally produced by parsing is transformed, before being returned.
+- `options`: An object with the following properties:
+  - `reviver`: Same as the `reviver` parameter.
+  - `Uint8ArrayHex`: Boolean flag to support outputting Uint8Arrays as hex literals.

 #### Return value
 The object corresponding to the given JSON5 text.